iCliniq Logo

 I went through your detailed medical history and the reports you have mentioned here (attachment removed to protect patient identity).

-If the Doppler scans are not showing the varicocele it might be at an initial stage.
-It is a good option to get your semen analysis done, this will help you to find out if there is any problem with your sperms but will not rule out the cause that is a varicocele.
+If the Doppler scans are not showing the varicocele, it might be at an initial stage.
+It is a good option to get your semen analysis done, which will help you to find out if there is any problem with your sperm, but it will not rule out the cause, which is a varicocele.

-It is advisable to get follow up Doppler at three months interval but I would not recommend surgery just yet, especially, if you have completed a family and you already have children.
+It is advisable to get follow-up Doppler at a three-month interval, but I would not recommend surgery just yet, especially if you have completed a family and you already have children.

 Surgery is a necessity if your hydrocele increases in size and causes discomfort or a varicocele is found on the Doppler scan of the scrotum, or immediate surgery is advisable if your sperm count is low after ruling out other causes for a lower sperm count.